mattwilliamson/deepdrive/README.md

 ## TODO:
 - [ ] Baud rate 1000000 for raspberry pi pico
+- [ ] Battery state publisher from pico
 - [ ] new custom differential drive controller
 - [ ] start with custom c++ node + micro-ros for low level. later, use serial direct to speed it up https://github.com/osrf/ros2_serial_example
 - [ ] PID controller for motor